guluc3m/newGULpage/README.md

 ### TODO
 ```
 - Several media queries work, just check if there are any that still do not work :D
+- Foldable menu for mobile?
-- Fix titles
+- Fix the colors for the work groups
+- We should start filling the contents of the work group pages
-- Make the GUL logo clickable to go to index
+- Make the mailing list subscription form work
+- Add a Google captcha for the mailing list subscription form
 ```

 # The new GUL webpage